antonychiu2/VulnerableProject/README.md

 To perform this integration, you will need the following:

 - Sign up for a free account at https://mobb.ai
-- An existing Checkmarx (CxOne) subscription
+- An existing Fortify on Demand account
 - An existing Gitlab account

 ## Setup